Principal Kafele's Workshops, Keynotes & Leadership Consulting

 SCHOOL LEADERSHIP (workshops, keynotes & one-to-one consulting)

-In this one or two full days workshop (or keynote address), Principal Kafele contends emphatically that, “The primary purpose of the supervision of teachers is student achievement and their continued improvement of instruction!”
+Principal Kafele contends emphatically, “The primary purpose of the supervision of teachers is student achievement and their continued improvement of instruction!”
 Due to the complexities of school leadership, it is easy to be so inundated by the non-instructional aspects of the work that the instructional side of the leadership inclusive of instructional coaching suffers.
 When the instructional side suffers, it adversely impacts the entire school academically.
-To that end, in this high-engagement, self-reflective workshop (or keynote address), Principal Kafele will provide principals and assistant principals with strategies toward maintaining a focus on the instructional side of their leadership toward increasing the probability that teacher pedagogy will improve significantly and student achievement will soar.
+To that end, this high-engagement, self-reflective, one or two-day workshop comprised of Principal Kafele’s Instructional Leadership Framework will provide attendees with strategies for developing a skillset of instructional leadership proficiency while maintaining a focus on the instructional side of their leadership toward increasing the probability that student achievement and the continued improvement of instruction is the norm under their leadership.
 Attention will also be given to creating a school-wide culture of instructional leadership that is conducive to sustaining instructional leadership engagement and effectiveness over the course of an entire school year.

-Topics covered: 1 & 2 (below) are built into the presentation.
-Either the client or Principal Kafele determine the remaining topics to be covered based upon need and length of time of presentation.
+Strands covered: 1 & 2 (below) are built into the presentation.
+Either the client or Principal Kafele determine the remaining strands to be covered based upon need and length of time of presentation.

 1. Instructional Leadership Must Be at Your Core: Everything Else Is Secondary